Haima 2

 The Haima 2 is a subcompact car produced by Haima.

 Overview

-The styling of the Haima 2 heavily resembles the second-generation Mazda2, and could be easily mistaken for a Mazda product styling wise.
+The styling of the Haima 2 heavily resembles the second-generation Mazda2, and could be easily mistaken as a product of Haima's former joint venture partner due to its styling.
 A 1.3 or 1.5 liter engine was available paired to a 5-speed manual or a 6-speed Getrag automatic transmission.
 Prices starts from 53,900 yuan to 68,900 yuan.